How to Master Phone Photography

 * Mobile tripods.

-Some will use it, I don’t bother to lug around much stuff with me.
+Some will use it, but I don’t bother lugging around much stuff with me.
 Consider buying a mobile tripod.
-They are barely bigger than your mobile device and can bend to any angle.
+They are barely more significant than your mobile device and can bend to any angle.

 *Hold your phone still.

-While smartphones have given us the benefit of taking pictures on the go, the cameras on our phones are still sensitive to movement.
+While smartphones have enabled us to take pictures on the go, their cameras are still sensitive to movement.
 You can lean on a wall to prevent your arms or hands from moving.

 * Freezing Temperature – How To Prevent Freezing Shutdown.

-Just in case, you notice the battery drop from 80% to 15% in what seems like seconds outside in the cold weather!!
+In case you notice, the battery dropped from 80% to 15% in seconds outside in the cold weather!!

-Freezing temperatures are common in the United States and Canada during the winter months.
+Freezing temperatures are typical in the United States and Canada during winter.

-Outside of those temperatures, some features might not work as expected, so it’s important to keep the temperature in mind during the winter.
-Just like your camera.
+Some features might not work as expected outside of those temperatures, so it’s essential to keep the temperature in mind during the winter, just like your camera.

 Smartphone manufacturers warn that phones in extreme temperatures could have permanent damage !!